 ← All gearSTARTER KIT

-What you actually need for your first serious smoke
+What you need for your first serious smoke

 What you need, what can wait, and what to skip.
 The list is shorter than the gear aisle wants you to believe.